Why Do Axolotls Eat Each Other? 6 Reasons & What You Can Do About It!

 How Do Axolotls Eat Other Axolotls?

 The process of an axolotl eating another axolotl is not a pretty sight.
-To start, the larger axolotl will corner its prey and trap it underneath its body.
+The larger axolotl will corner its prey and trap it underneath its body.

 It will then proceed to use its powerful jaws to rip the victim limb from limb until there is nothing left but a bloody mess.